Back to blog

 1. Every serious agent already has (or will soon have) a long list of MCP integrations.
 We don't have to build that list, and you don't have to wait for us.
 If your team lives in Notion, Linear, Slack, GitHub, Snowflake, or any of the other things Claude or ChatGPT can already reach, the integration is already there.

 2. What no agent has out of the box is you.
 Your prior work, your customers' specific situations, your team, the decisions that got the platform to its current state.
 Memory and judgment.
-That's not a connector.
-That’s a structured model of how you operate.
+A structured model of how you actually operate, which no connector ships with.

 3. A context spine that any agent can plug into is more valuable than a closed agent that owns its own integrations.
 Specialization beats duplication.
 We get better at being the context layer; you get to keep the agent you already love.